TWan777/side/spec/bridge/README.md

 The light client traces states on counterparty chains and can be implemented in two types: probabilistic finality for PoW consensus blockchains (e.g., Bitcoin) and deterministic finality for PoS blockchains (e.g., Cosmos and Ethereum).

-The light client on the SIDE blockchain is responsible for verifying that a transaction has been executed on the counterparty blockchain.
+The light client on the SIDE blockchain is responsible for verifying that a inbound transaction has been executed on the counterparty blockchain.
 Its primary role is to ensure that the vault account has received the necessary assets as a result of the transaction.

 #### Data Structure